the questions that everyone is asking right now with the coranavirus outbreak in Italy

 Is traveling in Italy safe?
 Is it safe to travel to Sardinia in this moment ?

 The coronavirus epidemic that broke out on February 20, in northern Italy has left everyone incredulous and lost.
 With the increase in cases of Covid-19 infection, the whole of Italy had to stop and close completely to preserve the health of the entire population.
-These have been difficult and frightening months.
+These have been difficult and frightening months for everyone.

 Many tourists wonder now if it is safe to travel to Italy and to Sardinia?
 What does it mean to be in Sardinia right now?

 In this article, we will try to examine the facts about the situation and provide you with the information you need in regards of the recent coronavirus outbreak